Cyberlorians/Articles/AutoExcludeCAP.md

 ## Automatically Exclude BreakGlass Group From Conditional Access ##

-Having your break glass accounts be part of an exclusion group which is EXCLUDE from conditional access policy is a pivotal piece to your Zero Trust Identity plane, for two simple reasons.
+Having your break glass accounts be part of an exclusion group which is EXCLUDED from conditional access policy is a pivotal piece to your Zero Trust Identity plane, for two simple reasons.
 This allows the identity team to gain access back into a tenant if someone were to configure a mistake and break AuthZ/AuthN to the tenant and if a threat actor has taken over and removed the exclusions from the policies.
 You are at mercy of the recurrence and I would suggest this run, every 1-5m in corporate orgs.

 ## Deploy the logic app